-b) Measure the internal resistance of the inductor.
+b) Measure the internal resistance of the inductor using a multimeter.
 Draw a new circuit diagram that includes an internal resistor in series with the inductor.
 Why the internal resistor is treated as in series instead of parallel to the inductor?
 (Hint: consider the behavior of an inductor at high frequency.)
-Derive the new formulas for the measurements.
+Derive the new formulas for the voltage gains and phase shift using complex numbers but the final formulas must be presented as real numbers in the lab report since the scope measures real numbers.
 Superimpose the new predictions on the same plots.
 How are your measurements compare with the new calculations.